West Herzegovina Canton: Infrastructure

 The West Herzegovina Canton has a central location in Herzegovina, and as such has favorable traffic characteristics.
 The future route of the motorway of the E73 corridor, where there is also a connection with the A1 motorway from Dubrovnik to Zagreb, which means the entire West Herzegovina Canton in encircled by two EU corridors, the E73 and the E65.
 The crossroad of these corridors is in the hinterland of Ploče port, making the Canton of West Herzegovina the "portal of the South East Europe".

 Demographics

-According to the latest census data, the vast majority of the local population is made up of Croatians.
+According to the latest census data, the vast majority of the local population is made up of Croats.
 The most dominant religion in the canton is Christianity, with Catholicism being the most numerous denomination.
 The most significant non-Christian minority are Muslims with 1.8% of the total population.
 Most of them were in Ljubuški.